 It is a good idea to make prior arrangements in Homer to store any excess luggage.
 It is also wise to inquire of specific requirements regarding the weight allowances and handling of excess luggage or freight items well in advance.
 Do not wait until the day you fly to address excess weight issues.

-This season, we will be chartering bush planes from a local Homer company, Adventure Airways and Homer Air.
+This season, we will be chartering any additional bush planes from a local Homer company, Adventure Airways or Homer Air.

 Arrival at Hallo Bay Camp